GER 101: Beginning German 1

 GER 278: Introduction to German Film (in English)

 With its pivotal role in the inauguration of the cinema, knowledge of German film is critical to an understanding of the history of film.
-Considered as one of the most accessible aesthetic forms, the moving image pervades our everyday lives, and yet we seldom think of what we do as "reading" films.
-Throughout this course, students will be introduced to the practice of reading German films using three structuring lenses: 1) film and cultural history, 2) formal and generic elements, and 3) film criticism.
+Throughout this course, students will be introduced to the practice of reading German films using three structuring lenses: 1) cultural history and identity, 2) genre and style, and 3) analysis and interpretation.
+Topics include colonial film, Expressionism, early LGBTQ cinema, fascism, postwar film in East and West Germany, cinema and migration.

 Units: 6